boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 Adding and removing Tags to a commit ....................................

-Tags are easy to remember names that you can give to commits.
+Tags are easy to remember names that you can give to a commit.
 You can add tags to any commit in the repository history.
 To add a tag to a commit, right-click on it in the :guilabel:`Repository history` and select :guilabel:`Create new tag at this commit...`.
 You will be prompted to enter the name of the tag to